-Our responsibility is to express an opinion on compliance of each of the District's State programs based on our audit of the types of compliance requirements referred to above.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the standards and procedures identified in the 2017-2018 California Community Colleges Chancellor's Office District Audit Manual.
-These standards require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the compliance requirements referred to above could have a material effect on the applicable programs noted below.
+Our responsibility is to express an opinion on Lake Tahoe Community College District's compliance with the requirements referred to above.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the California Community Colleges Contracted District Audit Manual (CDAM) 2018-19, issued by the California Community Colleges Chancellor's Office.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on the state programs noted below.
 An audit includes examining, on a test basis, evidence about the District's compliance with those requirements and performing such procedures as we consider necessary in the circumstances.
-We believe that our audit provides a reasonable basis for our opinions.
+We believe that our audit provides a reasonable basis for our opinion.
 Our audit does not provide a legal determination of the District's compliance with those requirements.